m-pavel/go-mhz19/README.md

-  * MH Z19 API for golang
+# go-mhz19
+  * Go bindings for the MH-Z19 CO2 Module
-  * MQTT exporter
+  * MQTT client for the hass.io integration